Sheldon Adelson Is Being Treated for Cancer

 By Maria Armental

-Sheldon Adelson, a billionaire casino magnate, is being treated for cancer but remains at the helm of the casino empire he founded some three decades ago, his company said on Friday.
+Billionaire casino magnate Sheldon Adelson is being treated for cancer but remains at the helm of the casino empire he founded some three decades ago, his company said.

 "Mr. Adelson is still dealing with certain side effects from medication he is taking for the treatment of non-Hodgkin lymphoma," said Ron Reese, a spokesman for Las Vegas Sands Corp.
 "These side effects have restricted his availability to travel or keep regular office hours.
 They have not, however, prevented him from fulfilling his duties as chairman and CEO."

+The Nevada Supreme Court has twice sent the matter back to a lower court for retrial.
+The new trial is scheduled to begin this month, and attorneys for Las Vegas Sands argued that the 85-year-old was too frail to sit for a deposition.

+The company's disclosure came after an attorney for Las Vegas Sands told the court that Mr. Adelson was in dire health.

-When the 85-year-old missed an earnings call in January, Chief Operating Officer Robert Goldstein had attributed his absence to his being "a little bit under the weather" and feeling drowsy from some medications.
+When Mr. Adelson missed an earnings call in January, Chief Operating Officer Robert Goldstein had attributed his absence to his being "a little bit under the weather" and feeling drowsy from some medications.
 He said Mr. Adelson had decided to sit out the call but would be returning in future calls.

 "He did, however, have a message for everyone.That's: 'Great quarter, yay buybacks and yay dividends'," Mr. Goldstein said, relaying Mr. Adelson's message.